-03. The development hereby approved, for purposes falling within Class C2, shall only be occupied as a residential care home for up to 6 residents, (children aged between 12- 18 years old as identified in the application), and shall not be used for any other purpose, including any other purpose within Use Class C2 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 (as amended).
+03. The development hereby approved, for purposes falling within Class C2, shall only be occupied as a residential care home for up to 6 residents within the client group identified in the application, and shall not be used for any other purpose, including any other purpose within Use Class C2 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 (as amended).